 - Print out the appropriate “Strategy Summary” guide to give you an overview of the appropriate sensory diet: https://sensationalbrain.com/strategy-summary-forms/

 - Now take a look at the options for sensory diet tool formats and decide which will work best for your child or client: https://sensationalbrain.com/brainworks-sensory-diet-formats-and-forms/ The format you select will determine what size picture card you need to print.

-- Print the picture cards you need depending on the child’s age and sensory needs (ALWAYS print the “Just Right” picture cards because these are good for everybody, PLUS either the “calming” or “alerting” cards): https://sensationalbrain.com/brainworks-sensory-cards/.
+- Print the picture cards you need depending on the child’s age and sensory needs (ALWAYS print the “Just Right” picture cards because these are good for everybody, PLUS either the “calming” or “alerting” cards) from our "Select and Print" area: https://sensationalbrain.com/brainworks-members/brainworks-members-area/.

 FOR EXAMPLE: If you have an 8 year old and the “Sensory Symptoms Checklist” reveals that he/she is primarily under-responsive in the NEAR senses (tactile, proprioceptive, and vestibular), you will want to print the “just right” activities AND the “alerting” activities.

 - Print EITHER the “Stop Light” card or the “Tachometer” card to be the teaching aid for your sensory diet: https://sensationalbrain.com/4-picture-cards/.

 How to use the teaching aids (STOP LIGHT or TACHOMETER): Keep the card handy and refer back to it frequently as you observe your child.
 If he/she is appropriately engaged in an activity, point out that their sensory “engine” is going “just right” at that time—point to either the yellow light on the STOP LIGHT card or the middle area of the TACHOMETER.
 At this “speed,” we are able to focus and attend without being easily distracted or feeling too sluggish.